Last Updated on May 25, 2022

 If you think of complete control as winning and surrendering as losing, then try flipping the script on how you view surrendering.
 This is an interesting tactic that helps you embrace the thought of surrender in your life.

 What if you surrendered and had great experiences?
 What if you:

 - give up looking for that special person and then find them?
-(This happened to me and many other people by the way.)
+(This happened to many other people and me by the way.)

 - stop trying to make the unhealthy and unhappy relationship work and move on from the relationship and find the love of your life?

 Whatever you think your resistance is doing, try to imagine how much better surrender might possibly be.